canonical/landscape-charm/README.md

 pipx install charmcraftcache
 ```

+> [!NOTE]
+> Make sure you add this repository (https://github.com/canonical/landscape-charm) as a remote to your fork, otherwise `ccc` will fail.

 Use the following command to test the charm as
 it would be deployed by Juju in the `landscape-scalable` bundle: